A Developing Economy – Indian Economy

 Nature and Characteristics of Indian Economy

 All the characteristics of a developing economy that we have discussed above hold true for the Indian economy.
-Let’s take a look at how so with the basic characteristics of Indian economy condensed into the following pointers:
+Let’s take a look at how so with the basic characteristics of the Indian economy condensed into the following pointers:

 High Level of Population Growth